 - Health policy

-The lab has been involved in many fruitful and impactful collaborations, including with the Centers for Disease Control and Prevention (CDC) National Center on Birth Defects and Developmental Disabilities (NCBDDD), the International Consortium on Health Outcomes Measurement (ICHOM), Americleft, NSQIP–Pediatric, and others.
+The lab has been involved in many fruitful collaborations, including the following: Centers for Disease Control and Prevention (CDC) National Center on Birth Defects and Developmental Disabilities (NCBDDD); the European Registration Network (ERN); the International Consortium on Health Outcomes Measurement (ICHOM); Americleft; NSQIP–Pediatric; and others.

 Opportunities for working with the lab are open to Duke University medical, nursing, and graduate school students and residents.
 These opportunities include basic collaboration on research projects, as well as longer-term 1- or 2-year associations as part of a formal research sabbatical.